cl4cnam/gimp_cartoon_plugin/README.md

 For GIMP 2.10, copy "bede2.10.py" into the folder indicated at "Edit->Preferences->Folders->Plug-ins".

+For GIMP 2.10 and G'MIC 2.9.8 (or G'MIC 3.1.x), copy "bede2.10_GMIC2.9.8.py" into the folder indicated at "Edit->Preferences->Folders->Plug-ins".

 ***Warning*** : Do not forget to allow this file to be exexcuted as a program.

-Restart GIMP, the plugin should appear as a menu "Filters->Artistic->Bédé...".
+Restart GIMP, the plugin should appear as a menu "Filters->Artistic->Bédé..." or "Filters->Artistic->Simple Cartoon".

-On Windows, if the plugin does not work, delete the first line of the file "bede2.x.py" ("new line" character included).
+On Windows, if the plugin does not work, delete the first line of the file "bede2.x.py" ("#!/usr/bin/env python") ("new line" character included).

 ## Tips
 - If black specks in outcome annoy, try "anti-parasites".